kohrongying/react-rails-crashcourse/tutorial/Lesson4.md

 }
 ```

 Try it out!
 You should be able to see a textbox with the words "CoffeeLover" inside.
-However, you can type or edit the words even though its a text input.
+However, you cannot type or edit the words even though its a text input.

 This is because we did not specify an onChange handler (dev tools will also be complainin').